Business Negotiation Metaphors

 How Metaphors Reflect a Negotiation Relationship

-A combative approach may also influence them to apply unethical tactics against us.
+A combative competitive negotiation style may also influence them to apply unethical tactics against us.
 Our negotiating counterpart might withhold vital information or use a negotiation approach that is designed to conceal their real intent.
 As a negotiator or mediator, we might need to use a combat metaphor to change the mood of the dispute by suggesting something along the lines of “making a truce or ceasefire.“

 How Metaphors Affect the Negotiation Process